 Court Flooring Installation Ideas

-Customers often install the outdoor basketball court flooring material on hard flat surfaces using a 3 mm rubber underlayment.
+Customers often install the indoor basketball court flooring material on hard flat surfaces using a 3 mm rubber underlayment.
 It provides excellent cushion.
 It is important to maintain enough pressure and resistance underneath to allow the snaps to connect.

 When used for basketball floor tiles, going atop carpeting is not recommended.

 To press the pieces together, always work out away from the loops edges.
 Simply lay the tab side of one on top of the loop side of the adjacent one.
 Then gently step with a tapping motion to pop it down into place.

 The ability to step on it for installation, rather than using your hands, speaks to the durable nature of the connector system and tight fitting nature of this court flooring.
 Installers will need to apply extra pressure on the first install, but subsequent installations will require less pressure.